 Mr. Wenzel was right and today we know: vast amounts of money are now being printed.

-M2 money supply is probably the most important early indicators of inflation.
+M2 money supply is probably the most important early indicator of inflation.
 As of 19 November 2020, it has expanded at an annual rate of over 25% – far eclipsing even the highest rates during the inflationary 1970s.

 Inflation is the single greatest macroeconomic risk facing investors.
 Since 1960, more than two thirds of the world’s market economies experienced episodes of high inflation.
 On average, investors lost 53% of purchasing power during such episodes.
 In many cases losses of wealth were significantly higher.

 Empirical evidence has shown that exposure to commodity futures represents far and away the best hedge against inflation.
 For example, in the paper titled, “Assessing Managed Futures as an Inflation Hedge Within a Multi-Asset Framework,” published in the Journal of Wealth Management (April 2011), the authors concluded that, “Managed futures outperform the other asset classes… No other asset class presents itself as a viable inflation hedge.”

 Their finding corroborated an earlier Alliance Bernstein’s research which found that “managed futures” (i.e. exposure to commodity futures prices) had the highest inflation beta of all asset classes: